nixcloud/pankat/README.md

   // but also when
   // previous/next article have these changes
   // - DstFileName

+* scroll up: some articles render it inside the paper, some outside

-* mobile html is the horror
+* mobile html is the horror; font size bogus, background paper while it would look better fullscreen
 * add drafts subpage which lists all articles in draft state

 * ArticlesCache: add error handling